-Parking is available at the walker base at the Red Feather Inn for the duration of your walk.
+Parking is available at the walker base at the Red Feather Inn and at the Quamby Homestead for the duration of your walk.

 Fitness Training

 Multi-day bushwalking/trekking/tramping/ hiking is a unique physical activity as it involves endurance, joint stabilisation and strength.
 Being physically prepared ensures that your experience will be enjoyable.
 We recommend that you undertake some hikingspecific training in the lead-up, ideally starting 6 months in advance to allow your body time to become conditioned.